 WHAT’S IN THE PIPELINE FOR THE CHIANG MAI BUSINESS PARK?

 For starters, the latest condo project in the CBP, One+ Business Park 4, is already taking shape while buildings C and D of The Treasure are set to be done and dusted in the next few months.
 Not so lucky, the Chiang Mai Business Park’s long-anticipated Platinum Fashion and IT Mall never did come off; instead, the multi-storey construction mutated into a wholesale distribution centre, the Thai-China International Trade Centre (TCITC)…except that too is now two years overdue to open to the public!
 With the land bagged in the summer of 2017, the U.S. Consulate’s new compound is slated to go into the Chiang Mai Business Park at some point.
 And for as long as the CBP’s German Microbrewery has shut up shop, there’s been talk of its resurrection so another one to await with bated breath!

-As to what’s happening right on the CBP doorstep, well, the area around CentralFestival has become the hottest playground in Chiang Mai for property developers and is even being touted the city’s new Central Business District.
+As to what’s happening right on the CBP doorstep, well, the area around CentralFestival has become the hottest playground in Chiang Mai property developers and is even being touted the city’s new Central Business District.
 So, all in all, the Chiang Mai Business Park’s future looks assured!

-Whether you are or were resident there or simply a regular visitor, what do you feel are the good, the bad and the ugly of the Chiang Mai Business Park?
+Whether you are or were a resident there or simply a regular visitor, what do you feel are the good, the bad, and the ugly of the Chiang Mai Business Park?
 How do you think the CBP could be bettered?
 We’d be overjoyed to get your input so please do leave us a comment below!